-Similar to topping, you should start fimming when the plant has 3-5 nodes.
-You should do it during the vegetative stage, and doing it too early can result in shock.
+Similar to topping, you should start fimming when the plant has three to five nodes.
+You should do it during the vegetative stage, and doing it too early (in the seedling stage) can result in shock.
 The plant could experience stunted growth.

 Plants need to focus all their energy on producing fruitful buds during the flowering phase.
 Also, they are less durable after the vegetative stage.
-For autoflower plants, you generally can start fimming 3-4 weeks after germination.
+For autoflower plants, you generally can start FIM cannabis plants of this variety three to four weeks after germination.

 Materials You Need for Fimming